 |Difficulty||3/5 – Moderate walk with one difficult long uphill stretch to start|

-Minehead to Porlock Route Guide
+Minehead to Porlock Walk Guide

 Starting from Quay West Car Park in Minehead, follow the coast round to the left to find the start of the South West Coast Path.
-Although, if you’re OCD about these things, you might want to find the ‘official’ start of the 630-mile trail a little further to the right, along the esplanade, where you’ll see a monument marking the start of the South West Coast Path.
+Although, if you’re a bit obsessive about these things, you might want to find the ‘official’ start of the 630-mile trail a little further to the right, along the esplanade, where you’ll see a monument marking the start of the South West Coast Path.

 Continue walking to the left until you reach the end of the esplanade and a grassy park area with a sign marking 629.75 miles to Poole.
 Walk through the park and towards a wooded area and start the ascent.